20 November 1917 was the date of the first mass use of tanks in the First World War.

-Also the challenge had changed – German trenches were now being constructed at 2.4m wide.
+Also, the challenge had changed: German trenches were now being constructed at 2.4 metres wide.

-The first use of tanks was 15 September 1916 at the Battle of Flers-Courcelette (Battle of the Somme).
+The first use of tanks was on 15 September 1916 at the Battle of Flers-Courcelette (Battle of the Somme).
 Early tanks, with their top speed of 4 miles per hour, proved mechanically unreliable and vulnerable to shellfire.
-Conditions inside were appalling – heat that could reach 50 degrees centigrade, extreme noise and toxic exhaust from the engine, as well as violent movement.
-The 8 man crew would often be severely sick.
+Conditions inside were appalling: heat that could reach 50 degrees centigrade, extreme noise, and toxic exhaust from the engine, as well as violent movement.
+The 8-man crew would often be severely sick.
 Communication was difficult, but tanks did alarm the enemy.

 Lessons were learnt from the early battles.
-The British produced a more advanced tank, the Mark IV, and by summer 1917 tank numbers had increased.
-The deployment of 60 at the Third Battle of Ypres (Passchendaele, 31 July- 1 November 1917) was disastrous.
-The battleground became a tank graveyard as machine after machine got stuck in deep mud or sank in shell craters.
-Morale in the Tank Corps was low and Army confidence in them undermined.
+The British produced a more advanced tank, the Mark IV, and by the summer of 1917, tank numbers had increased.
+The deployment of 60 at the Third Battle of Ypres (Passchendaele, 31 July to 1 November 1917) was disastrous.
+The battleground became a tank graveyard, as machine after machine got stuck in deep mud or sank in shell craters.
+Morale in the Tank Corps was low, and Army confidence in the tanks was undermined.

 Tanks were used by the War Office as travelling billboards.
 Displaying their battle scars, they would be showcased in town centres to encourage the public to donate money.